 Note: The Clutter folder remains in Outlook after you turned off the Clutter feature by following these steps.
+If you forward your community college email to another address, please check your JUNK folder located in that mailbox, too.

-Admission Requirements\
+Admission Requirements

-- · Proof of high school completion. - A score of 40 or higher on the College Level Math portion of the Accuplacer; OR SAT I Math score of 550 or higher; OR a score of 22 or higher on the ACT Math test; OR Connecticut Community College MAT\136 or 137, or equivalent or higher, with a grade of C or higher, completed prior to application deadline of February 1, 2019. - One year of high school Chemistry with a lab or Connecticut Community College CHE\111 or equivalent with a grade of C or higher, completed within five years prior+ to application deadline of February 1, 2019. - Computer Literacy is an admission requirement at Norwalk CC and it is a requirement at Northwestern CT CC only for the 2019-2020 admission cycle.
-Any applicant, to any of the colleges, who has taken a course to fulfill this requirement will have their grade (C or higher) calculated in the Nursing GPA.
-Students may take the Computer Proficiency Test at the College of Choice (Norwalk or Northwestern CT) to meet this competency. - Connecticut Community College ENG\101: English Composition, or equivalent, with a grade of C or higher, completed prior to application deadline of February 1, 2019. - Connecticut Community College BIO\211: Anatomy and Physiology I, or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of February 1, 2019. - Connecticut Community College BIO\212: Anatomy and Physiology II, or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of February 1, 2019 or completed during, but no later, than the spring semester of application year. - 2.7 Nursing GPA based only on the college courses with grades that meet the nursing admission and nursing program curriculum requirements.
+- Proof of high school completion. - A score of 40 or greater on the College Level Math Portion on Accuplacer/College of Choice QAS cut score on Next Gen Accuplacer; OR SAT I Math Section/New SAT Math score of 550/570 or higher; OR a score of 22 or higher on the ACT Math test; OR Connecticut Community College MAT136 or 137, or equivalent or higher, with a grade of C or higher, completed prior to application deadline of February 1, 2020. - One year of qualifying high school Chemistry with a lab or Connecticut Community College CHE111 or equivalent with a grade of C or higher, completed within five years prior+ to application deadline of February 1, 2020. - Connecticut Community College ENG101: English Composition, or equivalent, with a grade of C or higher, completed prior to application deadline of February 1, 2020. - Connecticut Community College BIO211: Anatomy and Physiology I, or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of February 1, 2020. - Connecticut Community College BIO212: Anatomy and Physiology II, or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of February 1, 2020 or completed during, but no later, than the spring semester of application year. - 2.7 Nursing GPA based only on the college courses with grades that meet the nursing admission and nursing program curriculum requirements.
 The Nursing GPA is a calculation specific to CT-CCNP applicants and may differ from your college GPA.
 (Please note: if an applicant is using a course from a Fresh Start semester to meet a nursing admission or program curriculum requirement, that course will count in the calculation of the applicant's Nursing GPA.) - TEAS score.
-Applicants must have an adjusted individual total score of 53.3% or higher, and must be submitted by February 1, 2019.
-Test scores will be valid from November 1, 2015 February 1, 2019. - + "Five years prior" is defined as having completed the course between December 2013 and February 1, 2019
+Applicants must have an adjusted individual total score of 53.3% or higher, and must be submitted by February 1, 2020.
+Test scores will be valid from November 1, 2016 - February 1, 2020. - + "Five years prior" is defined as having completed the course between December 2014 and February 1, 2020